Kyousougiga: Anime

 Kyousougiga was created by Toei Animation's Izumi Todo writing staff and was directed by Rie Matsumoto.
-The animation was released on Nico Nico Douga on December 6, 2011, followed by a release on YouTube on December 10, 2011.
-Five additional episodes were streamed between August 31, 2012 and December 22, 2012.
-An anime television series began airing from October 2, 2013 to December 25, 2013, consisting a total of 13 episodes: 10 regular, 2 summary and 1 special episode.
+The animation was released on Nico Nico Douga on December 6, 2011, followed by a release on YouTube on December 10 of that same year.
+Five additional episodes were streamed between August 31 and December 22, 2012.
+An anime television series began airing from October 2 to December 25, 2013, The series is named after the Chōjū-giga scrolls. consisting a total of 13 episodes: 10 regular, 2 summary and 1 special episode.
 The ONA and television series has been licensed by Discotek Media, and was released sub-only on Blu-ray + DVD Combo Pack on February 28, 2017.
 The Blu-ray has the ONA series, the DVD does not.

 Manga

 The original ONA series was adapted as a two-volume manga illustrated by Mercre and serialized in ASCII Media Works' Dengeki Maoh magazine from February 2012 to March 2014 issues.
 Another manga adaptation following the TV series was serialized from November 2013 to March 2014 issues.
 Both manga were drawn by Mercre.